 If, for example, we wish to understand what political possibilities may exist today to halt gross social disorders, the extinction danger we face through the possibility of nuclear war, the actuality of the collapsing natural world and the dangers involved in launching autonomous and other technologies which will operate outside social control, we may ask what sort of political reappraisal is possible and which of the many Enlightenment threads it would champion and which it would it identify as operating culturally and politically against the human interest.

 It is not easy to answer that question.
-But if such a politics were to develop, it would surely involve abandoning the toxic understanding of progress which developed over recent centuries.
-It would also require an understanding of personal freedom which appreciated that virtually all personal endeavour is dependent on society, whose interests should predominate.
+But if such a politics were to develop, it would surely involve abandoning the toxic understanding of progress as an irresistible force which developed over recent centuries.
+It would also require an understanding of personal freedom which appreciated that a great deal of personal enterprise is dependent on society, whose interests cannot be bypassed.
 Finally, a more nuanced and critical understanding of the powers of reason would be desirable.
 A more modest approach to our powers would involve healthy scepticism towards overarching explanations of life and an acceptance that ignorance remains our dominant condition and that we are but one of many life forms.
 Justice, equality, tolerance, enquiry, democracy and other Enlightenment values might actually amount to something in such an environment.

 Whether a new politics is possible I cannot say, but if one does not emerge it is possible that one of the existential threats we face will see us off the stage.
 It is therefore worth taking an interest and perhaps even rising from the metaphorical couch.